 Since when does every business have to have a website?
 Hasn’t many a business in the past achieved healthy growth before the internet came along?
 Once the web was well established, businesses still chugged along and managed to add new sales and even new locations without the internet.

-What we sometimes fail to see is just how well a company with a website is doing, compared to it’s “non-websited” brother.
+What we sometimes fail to see is just how well a company with a website is doing, compared to it’s “non-website” brother.
 Once you have seen the difference in sales or customer traffic and referrals, you’ll see the need for an internet presence.
-Other than the fact that all of your competition probably already has a website up, here are a few more reasons to get your website up and running.
+Other than the fact that all of your competition probably already has a website up, here is the importance of a good website for business to get your website up and running.

 Companies spend millions creating brochures and distributing them.
 When your website is up and working, your potential customers can find out about you and any of your products online.
 If you get most of your business through networking and personal connections, then those people will want to check out your website.
 By having a website, potentially thousands of people are going to be aware of your business and you will be able to influence their decisions and educate them.